1 year full-time

 If you've successfully completed an undergraduate degree at York you could be eligible for a 10% Masters fee discount.

-You will be taught via a mixture of lectures, seminars, workshops and practicals.
+You will be taught through a mixture of lectures, workshops and practicals.

-The Department of Electronic Engineering is based on Campus West.
+The School for Physics, Engineering and Technology is based on Campus West.
 The majority of teaching takes place within Campus West.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.